10 MIN READ | OFFICE COPIER COST

 for Supply per Machine

-Think about it.
-A retailer is trying to make as much money from you every time you walk into their store or order from them online.
+Remember: a retailer is trying to make as much money from you every time you walk into their store or order from them online.
 When was the last time they gave you a discount just because you purchased a lot of toner or ink at one time?

-How Do I Choose a Copier Vendor?
+How Do I Choose a Copier Dealer?

 RELATED: How to Choose a Copier Dealer